-This architecture looks somewhat complicated, but it was found to be necessary to assure lock-less parallel starting and stopping of multiple resources without conflicts.
+This architecture looks somewhat complicated, but it was found to be necessary to assure lockless parallel starting and stopping of multiple resources without conflicts.
 Apparently, systemd is not a fully asynchronous system, while a Distributed System (like the MARS replication) is always a fully asynchronous system by its very nature.
 The above triggers are used to translate from the fully asynchronous Distributed System to the less asynchronous systemd execution model.
+6. Advanced users: automation and the macro processor systemd already has some basic templating capabilities.
+It is possible to create unit names containing the @ symbol, which can then be expanded under certain circumstances, e.g. to tty names etc. However, automatic expansion is only done when somebody knows the instance name already in advance.
+The author has not found any way for creating instance names out of "thin air", such as from dynamically created MARS resource names.
+Essentially, an inference machine for systemd template names does not yet exist.